-- 6.1 The table below shows Transport for Wales' core strategic objectives as set out in the Welsh Government's remit letter and the supporting operational plan for the period of this business plan (October 2018 to March 2019).
-It sets out activities completed between 1 October 2018 to 4 December 2018 when the Welsh Government issued its remit letter and plans up to 31 March 2019.
-Our strategic objectives have been aligned to Transport for Wales' three core themes:
+- 6.1 The table below summarises Transport for Wales' strategic objectives and supporting operational plan for the period of this Business Plan (2018-2020).
+They have been aligned to Transport for Wales' three core themes:

 - Customer-focused services.

 - Expert advice.

 - Infrastructure investment.